 A scary moment came just after the hour mark.
 Ascues played the ball back to Bendik after a goal kick.
 Burke was right there and nearly put Bendik’s clearance in the back of the net.
 Philly was able get the ball back but the shot was poor and Bendik caught it.
 Orlando quickly got down the field and had a chance but Kljestan’s pass to Dwyer was too long.

 “The role of the substitute is really important,” said O’Connor.
 “You need a sub to come in and impact the game.
-Sometimes you're winning it and you expect sub to come in and help out defensively.
+Sometimes you’re winning it and you expect a sub to come in and help out defensively.
 I thought Chris [Mueller] did an exceptional job going forward and defending.
 Josué [Colmán] showed glimpses of movement.
 Pinho at times was a threat.
 It’s pleasing to see players coming on and impacting the game.”

 In the 85th minute, there were cries around the stadium for a penalty kick.
 Dwyer got a shot away and missed and Auston Trusty was right on him.
-Dwyer went down but it looked like a nominal amount of contact happened after the shot and it was a good no call from Chris Penso.
+Dwyer went down but it looked like a nominal amount of contact happened after the shot and it was a good no-call from Chris Penso.

 As the game was inching closer and closer to a draw, Picault created something out of nothing and put the visitors up 2-1 in the 88th minute.
 Picault got by Yotún and Uri Rosell and shot.
 The ball deflected off of O’Neill, and caught Bendik on the wrong foot ending in the back of the net.